se-edu/se-book/oop/associations/what/text.md

 <box>

 {{ icon_example }} Suppose an OOP program for managing a learning management system creates an object structure to represent the related objects.
-In that object structure we can expect to have associations between a`Course` object that represents a specific course and `Student` objects that represents students taking that course.
+In that object structure youcan expect to have associations between a`Course` object that represents a specific course and `Student` objects that represent students taking that course.

 </box>